NerdyNomads/Text-Savvy/readme.md

 - Account creation and management
 - Create workspaces to organize
 - Share workspaces with other users
-- Save text through browser extension
+- Save text
+- Browser Extension

 ## Our Proposal
 - See Project Proposal on our [wiki](https://github.com/NerdyNomads/COMP4350-Project/wiki/Project-Proposal).

+## Architecture:
+The architecture diagram for the project can be found [here](https://github.com/NerdyNomads/COMP4350-Project/blob/develop/COMP_4350_Architecture.png).

 ## Contributors